ronaktawde/ronaktawde/README.md

 * 🌍  I'm based in Mumbai, India
 * ✉️  You can contact me at [ronaktawde2@gmail.com](mailto:ronaktawde2@gmail.com)
-* 🧠  I'm learning Generative AI for Developers through Google Cloud and Vertex AI / Vertex AI Studio
+* 🧠  I'm Generative AI Engg.
-* 🤝  I'm open to collaborating on Coputer Vision projects
+* 🤝  I'm open to collaborating on Computer Vision projects
-* ⚡  I'm interested to work as Machine Learning Engg. in Data Science Domain
+* ⚡  I'm working as in Data Science Domain and interested in innovative and industry disruptive projects

 ### Skills